 3. As sticky as it looks, this is the stage when my gluten reached ‘window pane’ stage.
 I stopped kneading.

 4. Pour 2 Tablespoons of extra virgin olive oil into the bowl you would be using for rising the dough.
-Oil the sides of the bowl with your finger tips.
+With your fingers, oil the sides of the bowl.

 6. Cover the bowl and leave it to rise until almost double in size. ~ 60 minutes.
 The dough can also be refrigerated overnight at this point.